-- An Employee is entitled to accrue a period of four (4) weeks Annual Leave for each 12 months continuous service with the Employer (less the period of Annual Leave), which is the equivalent of 2.769 hours pay for each completed period of 36 ordinary hours. - An Employee working as a continuous shift-worker will be entitled to accrue an additional week of Annual Leave for each 12 months continuous service with the Employer, which is equivalent to 0.692 hours pay for each completed week as a continuous shift-worker. - An Employee's entitlement to Annual Leave accrues progressively during a year of service according to the Employee's ordinary hours of work and accumulates from year to year. - 38.4 Before going on leave the Employee will be paid: - (a) the Employee's base rate of pay and any All-Purpose allowance that they would normally receive; PLUS - (b) a loading of 20% on the amounts provided in clause 38.4(a). - Where an Employee is on Annual Leave, the Employer must continue to pay: - (a) Redundancy contributions pursuant to clause 19 Redundancy; - (b) Superannuation contributions pursuant to clause 31 Superannuation; and - (c) Long Service Leave contributions. - For the avoidance of doubt, when an Employee is on Annual Leave, the Employee will continue to accrue: - (a) Rostered Days Off; - (b) Annual Leave; and - (c) Personal Leave. - 38.7 Annual Leave will be given and taken as agreed between the Employer and Employee. - 38.8 A request by an Employee to take Annual Leave will not be unreasonably refused by the Employer. - 38.9 If a Public Holiday is observed on an ordinary working day during a period of annual leave, the leave is increased by one (1) day for each such holiday. - 38.10 On termination, an Employee will be paid out any untaken leave in full (whether proportionate or accrued), together with the leave loading prescribed by clause 38.4(b). - Once per calendar year and upon authorisation from the Employer, an Employee may elect in writing to convert all except four (4) weeks (144 hours) of accrued Annual Leave entitlements to a cash payment.
+- (b) a loading of 20% on the amounts provided in clause 39.4(a). - Where an Employee is on Annual Leave, the Employer must continue to pay: - (a) Redundancy contributions pursuant to clause 19 Redundancy; - (b) Superannuation contributions pursuant to clause 32 Superannuation; and - (c) Long Service Leave contributions. - For the avoidance of doubt, if the Employee does not make a request in accordance with 39.4, the Employee will be paid their entitlements in accordance with 39.4(a) and 39.5 per the usual pay cycle. - For the avoidance of doubt, when an Employee is on Annual Leave, the Employee will continue to accrue: - (a) Rostered Days Off; - (b) Annual Leave; and - (c) Personal Leave. - 39.8 Annual Leave will be given and taken as agreed between the Employer and Employee. - 39.9 A request by an Employee to take Annual Leave will not be unreasonably refused by the Employer. - 39.10 If a Public Holiday is observed on an ordinary working day during a period of annual leave, the leave is increased by one (1) day for each such holiday. - On termination, an Employee will be paid out any untaken leave in full (whether proportionate or accrued), together with the leave loading prescribed by clause 39.4(b). - Once per calendar year and upon authorisation from the Employer, an Employee may elect in writing to convert all except four (4) weeks (144 hours) of accrued Annual Leave entitlements to a cash payment.
 If the Employee elects to convert Annual Leave to a cash payment, payment must be made by the Employer to the Employee in the next pay cycle.

-38.12 Christmas/New Year Close Down
+39.13 Christmas/New Year Close Down

-- (a) The Employer may require all or most Employees to take their Annual Leave at the same time where it is reasonable so that the Employer can close a workplace or part of a workplace or reduce the number of Employees in a workplace for a Christmas/New Year Close Down. - (b) The Employer must give two (2) months of notice to each Employee of a close-down of the kind described in clause 38.12(a).
+(a) The Employer may require all or most Employees to take their Annual Leave at the same time where it is reasonable so that the Employer can close a workplace or part of a workplace or reduce the number of Employees in a workplace for a Christmas/New Year Close Down.

-- (c) When the workplace is closed in accordance with the requirements of this clause, Employees must take Annual Leave to which they are entitled or take unpaid leave. - (d) If an Employee is employed for less than one (1) year, any leave they take will be proportionate to their length of service and if such leave is not equal to the leave given to other Employees, they will not be entitled to work or pay whilst other Employees are on leave in accordance with this clause. - (e) If an Employee requests, then all monies that will become due to an Employee during the Christmas/New Year Close Down must be paid in advance on the last pay day prior to the Christmas/New Year Close Down.
+- (b) The Employer must give two (2) months of notice to each Employee of a close-down of the kind described in clause 39.13(a). - (c) When the workplace is closed in accordance with the requirements of this clause, Employees must take Annual Leave to which they are entitled or take unpaid leave. - (d) If an Employee is employed for less than one (1) year, any leave they take will be proportionate to their length of service and if such leave is not equal to the leave given to other Employees, they will not be entitled to work or pay whilst other Employees are on leave in accordance with this clause. - (e) If an Employee requests, then all monies that will become due to an Employee during the Christmas/New Year Close Down must be paid in advance on the last pay day prior to the Christmas/New Year Close Down.

-38.13 Casuals Excluded
+39.14 Casuals Excluded